JunweiYe91/GA-Projects/README.md

 #### Skills Required:
 - Data wrangling/gathering/acquisition via Beautiful Soup and Selenium
-- Natural Language Processing and converting standard text data (like Titles and Comments) into a format that allows us to analyze it and use it in modeling.
+- Natural Language Processing (NLP) and converting standard text data (like Titles and Comments) into a format that allows us to analyze it and use it in modeling.
 - Understanding of BERT to perform sentiment analysis
+- Using SMOTE to address class imbalance
 - Building models for multi target classification focused problems
 - Deployment of models using Streamlit